 2. Beauty is not about Health.
 You are allowed to feel beautiful regardless of your health or your weight.

 3. HAES represents a deficit version of Body Acceptance where learned helplessness promotes acceptance because of the disappointing failures that have come before.

 You can be skinny and miserable or overweight and happy, but neither is the true expression of your best self.

-In a world that is obessesed with the idea that happiness is something that comes outside of yourself the time honoured adage is that happiness is a journey, not a destination.
+In a world that is obsessed with the idea that happiness is something that comes outside of yourself the time honoured adage is that happiness is a journey, not a destination.
 Body Acceptance allows you to acknowledge your part in creating the disharmony in your body, without beating yourself up about it.
-From there as you cultivate a more unconditional love for yourself, seperate from the way you look on the outside, it is far easier to reach for foods and activities that make you feel good, for the long term.
+From there as you cultivate a more unconditional love for yourself, separate from the way you look on the outside, it is far easier to reach for foods and activities that make you feel good, for the long term.

 Stop postponing your happiness for the day that you weigh a magic number on the scale.
 Start enjoying life as you are right now.
-Notice how this helps you cultivate a more unconditional self respect for yourself, seperate from the way you look on the outside.
+Notice how this helps you cultivate a more unconditional self respect for yourself, separate from the way you look on the outside.
 As you vibrate more closely to love, see how you are attracted to activities that make you feel good and foods that love you back.

 After suffering a fairly serious breakdown I was unable to cope with life in general.
 My body felt broke, old and frail – I didn’t just feel middle aged, I felt half dead.
 I hadn’t realised that my body was self destructing and I was doing it to myself, working long hours, too much alcohol, lots of bad food and absolutely no exercise.